rdfjs/data-model-spec/interface-spec.md

 - `.variable(String name)` returns a new instance of NodeVariable.
 This method is optional.
 - `.triple([Object])` returns a new instance of Triple.
 - `.quad([Object])` returns a new instance of Quad.

+TODO: `.blankNode()` could/should have an optional suggested label.

+TODO: `.literal()` could have a more intelligent constructor (valid language strings are not valid IRIs and vice-versa).

+TODO: `.literal()` should support IRI datatype as well

+TODO: Can/should `.literal()` accept built-in types like integers?

+TODO: `.variable` is marked "optional", but what does this mean?
+Perhaps we need different stages of compatibility.
+Are quads optional, for instance?

+TODO: Can `.triple` and `.quad` also support three/four-part constructors?

+TODO: Can `.triple` and `.quad` also support simple strings, or should they be Nodes?

+TODO: Is the argument of `.triple` and `.quad` optional (or why the brackets)?

+TODO: Can `.triple` and `.quad` just be aliases of each other?